rickmansfield/U5.3-M3/Homework/Task3.md

 ## Question
 - What does the phrase "in-order successor" mean when we are talking about a node in a binary serach tree?

-- THe node that has the next lowest value
+- THe node that has the next highest value